Home

 The I-15 Managed Lanes Project

-To alleviate traffic congestion in the North San Diego Inland Corridor, Caltrans is currently undergoing a major freeway expansion project on Interstate-15.
-The current activity is in the "Middle Segment" which runs north on I-15 from Ted Williams Parkway (Route 56) to Center City Parkway just north of Lake Hodges.
-In general, the project will result in 6 additional freeway lanes, increasing from 8 lanes to 14 lanes in most areas.
-The "Middle Segment" (through Rancho Bernardo) is scheduled for completion by the end of 2008.
+To alleviate traffic congestion in the North San Diego Inland Corridor, Caltrans recently undertook a major freeway expansion project on Interstate-15.
+Rancho Bernardo benefits from the "Middle Segment" which runs north on I-15 from Ted Williams Parkway (Route 56) to Center City Parkway just north of Lake Hodges.
+In general, the project has resulted in 6 additional freeway lanes, increasing from 8 lanes to 14 lanes in most areas.
+The "Middle Segment" runs through Rancho Bernardo and includes the Rancho Bernardo Transit Center.

-The I-15 southbound bridge over Bernardo Center Drive has been completed in less than 9 months and is carrying traffic again.
+The I-15 southbound bridge over Bernardo Center Drive was completed in less than 9 months and is carrying traffic again.
 The photograph was taken on Wednesday, March 26, 2008 at 4:30 pm by George Cooke.

 This photograph shows the I-15 southbound bridge over Bernardo Center Drive being rebuilt.
 The photograph was taken on Monday, January 14, 2008 at 10:45 am.
 This shows significant progress since the bridge was demolished just 6 1/2 months earlier (see demolition photo below).
 (Photo taken by George Cooke)